How to Clean Hardwood Floors: The Ultimate Guide to Floor Maintenance

 ≫ You can use distilled water to prevent hard-water streaking.

-≫ Remove your shoes to avoid dirtying or marking the floor while cleaning.
+≫ Remove your shoes to avoid dirtying or marking your floor while cleaning.

 How to wash hardwood floors